nflaw/smartnode/README.md

 # SmartNode
-### Bash installer for smartnode on Ubuntu 17.10 x64
+### Standalone security and cronjob addon for smartnode on Ubuntu 17.10 x64
+### (!)
+Please do NOT run this if you already used the official bash installer
 ### ATTENTION: This installer is only suitable for a dedicated vps.
 The anti-ddos script in this installer will disable all ports including the http, https and dns ports.
 It will only leave the smartnode port open as well as a custom port for SSH.

 #### This shell script comes with 3 cronjobs: